-Authority materiality
+Council materiality

-For planning purposes, materiality for 2024 has been set at £2.602m.
-This represents 2% of the Authority's 2022/23 gross expenditure on provision of services.
-This will be updated at the year end to reflect the new Authority's position.
+For planning purposes, materiality for 2024 has been set at £52m.
+This represents 1.8% of the Council's 2024 gross expenditure on provision of services.
+It will be reassessed throughout the audit process.

-The Authority is a public sector body and the main function of the entity is to provide fire and rescue services to the local community.
+The Council is a public sector body and the main function of the entity is to provide services to the local community.
 For a public sector entity, the expectations of users (including regulators) of the entity are focused on the measurement of expenditure and as such the income statement is considered the most appropriate basis for determining materiality for public sector bodies.

-Hampshire and Isle of Wight Fire and Rescue Authority is not listed, not regulated and is not a Public Interest Entity (PIE).
-As such, use of 2% is appropriate.
+Hampshire County Council is not listed, not regulated and is not a Public Interest Entity (PIE).
+We have considered the fact that the Council is considered as a Major Local Audit (MLA) as expenditures exceeded £500m.
+Hence, the use of a lower percentage of 1.8% as compared to other entities.
 We have provided supplemental information about audit materiality in Appendix F.